HotPocketHPE/mhguide/mhguide.md

 For harder quests, crafting items from your Pouch can be a good idea.
 Bringing 10 Honey can give you 10 more Mega Potions to work with, and extra shots for powerful ammo types are invaluable to a Gunner.
 Bring the Books of Combos along to raise your craft chances.

+Dash Juice is a powerful consumable that completely negates stamina usage for a time.
+Use it if necessary, but try not to abuse it, as the ingredients are expensive, and stamina management is an important skill to learn.

 Throwing a Flash Bomb in front of a monster will blind it, causing it to sit there and attack the empty air.
-This is a good opening, but don't come to rely on it too heavily, or it will hinder your growth as a hunter!
+This is a good opening, but **don't come to rely on it too heavily, or it will hinder your growth as a hunter!** Beware, as some monsters, such as Rajang, become erratic and unpredictable while flashed.
+In later games, flashing the same monster multiple times will reduce the flash's duration.

 Flying monsters can be brought back to earth with a Flash Bomb thrown in front of them. **Many flying monsters in later games, such as Rathalos, are very annoying to fight without Flash Bombs!**

-Sonic Bombs grant openings
+Sonic Bombs stun some monsters in certain situations, but usually don't work if the monster is enraged.
+The most notable uses are forcing Diablos or Cephadrome out of the ground, and forcing Plesioth out of the water.
+There are many more uses for Sonic Bombs, so if the item box gives you some for a monster, experiment! (or use the Internet)

 ## Monster and Weapon Matchups

 Some monsters are particularly easy or difficult to fight with a certain weapon type.
-If you are having trouble, consider trying a different weapon type!
+If you are having trouble, consider trying a new weapon!

 > Example: Melee Weapons vs. Gravios.
 Gravios' bad hitzones, tall legs, and massive fire farts make it difficult to get frequent hits in as a Blademaster.
-Gunner weapons bypass all of these issues, and have a much easier time.
+Gunner weapons bypass all of these issues, so they have a much easier time.

-> Example: Heavy Bowgun vs. Tigrex.
-Heavy Bowgun is a powerhouse of damage, but with low mobility.
-Tigrex is relentlessly aggressive and charges constantly, so escaping him from range can be extremely difficult!
-Melee weapons can naturally stay much closer.
+> Example: Ranged Weapons vs. Tigrex.
+Tigrex is relentlessly aggressive and charges constantly, so escaping him while staying in Critical Distance can be extremely difficult!
+Melee weapons can naturally stand much closer.

 # Hunting Fundamentals